tosu1010/freemarket_sample_0907b/README.md

 | profile_description | text ||

 ### Association
-- has_one :personal_information
+- has_one :personal_information, dependent: :destroy
-- has_one :guide
+- has_one :guide, dependent: :destroy
-- has_one :credit_card
+- has_one :credit_card, dependent: :destroy
-- has_one :dealed_comment
+- has_one :dealed_comment, dependent: :destroy
-- has_many :points
+- has_many :points, dependent: :destroy
-- has_many :notices
+- has_many :notices, dependent: :destroy
-- has_many :to_does
+- has_many :to_does, dependent: :destroy
-- has_many :balances
+- has_many :balances, dependent: :destroy
-- has_many :likes
+- has_many :likes, dependent: :destroy
-- has_many :exhibits
+- has_many :exhibits, dependent: :destroy
-- has_many :contacts
+- has_many :contacts, dependent: :destroy
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :purchases
+- has_many :purchases, dependent: :destroy
-- has_many :evaluations
+- has_many :evaluations, dependent: :destroy

 <br>